TorresBones/socialnetworkapi/README.md

 ## Usage
 To utilize this application, clone the repository to your local machine and follow these steps:

-- Install Node.js by running: npm install.
+- Install Node.js by running: `npm install`.
-- Start the application by running: npm run start.
+- Start the application by running: `npm run start`.

 ## Video Link and Repo link